BuffaloRiot/MART341-WebDesign/WebDesign-HomeWork/assignment-week12/README.md

 ## Display: Inline / Inline-block – Specify how elements are displayed in relation to others.

+        Done: I had displayed a hypothetical navagation bar, my sections are displayed inline-block so people could hypothetically navagate.
+Although I didn't know how to center so I floated them to the right.

 ## Dropdown – Create a dropdown menu for navigation or content organization.
+        This was extremely stressful trying to figure out.
+I wasn't able to do this.

 ## Position – Control the placement of elements with properties like absolute, relative, or fixed.
+        Done: I had added realtive postioning to my navagation bar at the top of my webpage.